MonetDB: Former extensions

 A number of former extensions have been deprecated and removed from the stable code base over time.
 Some notable examples include an XQuery extension removed in MonetDB version 5; a JAQL extension, and a streaming data extension called Data Cell.

+MonetDB Foundation

+The MonetDB Foundation is the independent non-profit organisation behind MonetDB.
+The foundation holds the intellectual property (IP) of MonetDB and is dedicated to advance the development and long-term maintenance of MonetDB.
+The foundation is funded by charitable donations.